Build a Homelab server using an old laptop

 beacon int: 100

-Note: When cleaning a laptop fan, don’t just wipe the fan blades clean.
-You also need to disassemble the laptop’s air duct fins and gently clean the dust.
-When I disassembled it, I found the air duct was completely clogged with lint.
+Note: When cleaning laptop fans, don’t just wipe the blades clean; you also need to disassemble and gently clean the heatsink fins in the laptop’s airflow path.
+When I disassembled mine, I found the airflow path was completely clogged with lint.

-Additionally, instead of traditional thermal paste, I bought a Honeywell 7950 phase change pad for a few yuan, which can be used for both the CPU and GPU.
-And since laptop CPU and GPU chips are not much larger than a fingernail, one 31*50mm piece can be used two or three times.
+Additionally, instead of traditional thermal paste, I bought a Honeywell 7950 phase change pad for a few yuan, which can be used for both the CPU and graphics card.
+And since laptop CPU and graphics chips are not much larger than a fingernail, a single 31*50mm pad can be used two or three times.

-Cooling effect: CPU running at full load for 2 hours, CPU temperature remains below 60°:
+Cooling effect: With the CPU running at full load for 2 hours, the CPU temperature remained below 60°.

-Note: Before installing PVE, please confirm that your CPU supports virtualization and that virtualization needs to be enabled in the BIOS.
+Note: Before installing PVE, please confirm that your CPU supports virtualization and that virtualization is enabled in your BIOS.

 Intel: Change Advanced-CPU Configuration-Intel Virtualization Technology to Enable.